RomainClaret/lfs-7.8/README.md

 Automated LFS 7.8 by [Romain Claret](http://romainclaret.com) is licensed under a MIT License.

 ## Instructions
-The raport can be found in french at the root of this repo: Instructions_FR.pdf.
+Detailed intructions can be found in french in the miscellaneous folder: Instructions_FR.pdf.
-There will be an english version Markdown soon... soon...
+There will be an english version soon... soon...
 (I don't know when to be honest, but one day!)

 However, note that all the instructions in the scripts themselves are in english.
 So...
 If it's alright with you...
-I don't think you need my report to be translated right away..
+I don't think you need the details to be translated right away...

 ## I used virtualbox:
 https://www.virtualbox.org